Do you know the difference between contingency reserves and operating funds?

 Who uses Nesbitt Realty management services?

-Our Guide to Real Estate is a free resource for anyone who wants to learn more about Northern Virginia and neighboring areas.
-The Guide to Real Estate provides data regarding what has sold and what is on the market, as well as some compelling facts that you might not know.
-Furthermore, our Guide features quite a few of the elements of life in Northern Virginia.
-As a matter of course, most of this is useful for buyers and sellers, but landlords and renters will likely also find this information to be quite informative.
+Our Guide to Real Estate is a free resource for anyone who needs to find out more about Northern Virginia and neighboring areas.
+The Guide to Real Estate compiles data about what has sold and what is currently listed, and a couple of compelling facts that you might not know.
+Also, our Guide features some fundamentals of life in Northern Virginia.
+As might be expected, all of this is useful for buyers and sellers, but landlords and renters might also find this data to be somewhat eye-opening.

 Landlord Reference